Alanlu217/fileserver/docs/mnemosyne.typ

 Absolute paths beginning in “\~” expand to the root of the initialised directory.
 Does not work outside of initialised directories.

+Server registry file will be searched for at the `SYNE_REGISTRY` environment variable, or in `~/.syne.json`.

 #[
   #show raw: it => text(fill: blue, it)
   - `register <name> <url>`